 • Energy Loss (Fatigue)

-Though discouraging to not exhibit the signs and symptoms, risk factors can provide some sort of identifying pathway to diabetes and includes:
+Though discouraging to not exhibit the signs and symptoms, risk factors can provide some sort of identifying pathway to diabetes and include:

 Carrying extra weight is a serious risk factor for developing diabetes.
 Based on body mass index (BMI), a BMI over 25 is considered overweight while a BMI over 30 is classified as obese.
 However, using BMI is controversial, as a number of factors are not taken into consideration (age, gender, muscle mass, etc.).
 Using waist circumference (WC) can further guide an unhealthy weight status, as a WC over 40 inches in males and over 35 inches in females increases diabetes risk.

-Having a family history or a genetic predisposition increases the risk of developing diabetes.
+Having a family history or a genetic predisposition increases the risk of being overweight and developing diabetes.

 Specifically, individuals aged 45 years or older are at an increased risk for diabetes development.